Table of Contents

 - Complaining about headaches

-- Complaining about tired eyes
+- Complaining about their eyes hurting or feeling tired

 - Getting lower grades